-This page summarises research not otherwise described on our eczema, vitiligo, cellulitis and skin cancer pages.
+This page summarises research not otherwise described elsewhere.
 We are particularly interested in rare diseases.
 The evidence-base for such diseases is often poor as relatively few people are affected, making performing clinical trials difficult.
 However, we have found that by taking a broad collaborative approach, supported by the UK Dermatology Clinical Trials Network ( UK DCTN), such difficulties can be overcome.

 Information for all of our other research projects is detailed in the table below.